 We should jump into the history of React first to understand how React components evolved.
 React, created by Facebook software engineer Jordan Walke, is an open-source front-end JS library for building interactive user interfaces.
 The first release was in 2013, with 0.3.0 version.
 React has got further development and updated several times every year.
 The React team added more and more new features to the library to give developers more tools for coding.
 Among the most famous and loved features are the virtual DOM, one-way data-binding, JSX, reusable components, declarative programming, stable code, fast rendering of UI elements, great performance optimization opportunities.
 The current version at the time of writing this article is 17.0.1.

 Along with all these benefits React offered it also gave developers two types of components they could use to create UI components.
 It can be supposed that both types of components provide the same opportunities for writing UI elements, and the choice depends only on the developer’s preferences.
 Well, it wasn’t true.
 The real situation was that class components were the only viable option to develop complex apps with React.
 The reason was that using class components you get a large number of capabilities, for example, state, while functional components didn’t provide such an option.
 However, the situation changed when React v.16.8 was released in 2019.
 A new version contained an update that was meant to take the development with functional components to the next level.
 React offered Hooks for functional components.
 The introduction of Hooks made it possible to write the entire complex application using only functions as React components.
 This is a deeply significant event that changed the way of React apps development.
 Keeping that in mind, we are going back to the present time and find out what is happening now and what functional and class components are.
-2024 Research
+Web Apps Generator

 Functional components in React